 With plenty of click farms staying under the radar, you never know when you could become a victim of ad fraud.

-Although many click farms specify on Instagram likes and Facebook followers, there are still those who like to focus on pay per click ads.
+Although many of them focus only on Instagram likes and Facebook followers, there are still those who like to focus on pay per click ads.
 They pay people to click pay per click ads on their own sites, making an appealing profit from you and your ad budget.

 It is important to keep in mind that a few dishonest clicks could cost you a great chunk of your advertising budget.